chethankille/Dapp_Transcripts_Repo/transcripts/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.4.

+##Ganache
+Run Ganache using 'npm init' in th ganache directory on your machine.

 ## Development server

-Run `ng serve` for a dev server.
+Run ng serve --open in 'transcripts' subdirectory.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+##Metamask
+Intsall Metamask plugin from Chrome Web Store and login using private key from Ganache.
+Select Ropsten Network and get free ether from metamask faucet.
+This is needed to deploy the smart contract on ropsten.

+##Smart Contracts

+Run truffle migrate --reset --network ropsten in the 'Dapp_Transcripts_Repo' to migrate the smart contracts to Ropsten Test Net.
+Copy the address for Colleges.sol and update in the 'transcripts' subdirectory wherever necessary.

 ## Code scaffolding